 Archaeology is the study of the past through material remains that survive into the present.
 Archaeology is a discipline that offers direct access to the experiences of a wide range of people in numerous cultures across the globe.
 Increasingly, archaeology bridges past and present societies through the study of the human heritage and its role in contemporary societies.
 Stanford's Archaeology Program provides students with an interdisciplinary approach to the material remains of past societies, drawing in equal parts on the humanities, social sciences, and natural sciences.

 The Archaeology curriculum draws on faculty from a wide range of University departments and schools.
 To complete the requirements for the major, students must take courses from the offerings of the program and from the listings of other University departments.
 The program culminates in a Bachelor of Arts (B.A.) in Archaeology.

-Download a copy of our undergraduate program brochure HERE or view it online below.
+Download a copy of our undergraduate program brochure HERE.